cold-sats/ln-charts/README.md

 bos accounting invoices --month x --year -y --csv
 ```

+You can add the `--disable-fiat` flag if you don't want bos to calculate the fiat values for your reports. ln-charts does not use this fiat value and this will speed things up.

 **Step 2**: Copy and paste the output into ln-charts interface.

+Highlight the beginning of the text, scroll a little so scrollbar appears, grab the scrollbar and drag to the bottom (or scroll with the mouse wheel).
+Then hold shift, tap the end of the text to highlight everything, and copy.

-Only paste one export type at a time.
+Only paste one report type at a time into ln-charts.
 You can include the header at the beginning or not.
-Don't include any spaces or line breaks at the beginning or end.
-Example output:
+It can take up to a minute to paste large amounts of text.
+Example report:

 ```
 "Amount","Asset","Date & Time","Fiat Amount","From ID","Network ID","Notes","To ID","Transaction ID","Type"